Philadelphia School of Circus Arts: History

-PSCA was founded by Shana Kennedy, who is the owner of PSCA along with her husband, Greg Kennedy.
-Greg is an internationally renowned juggler, who was in Cirque du Soliel's Totem from 2010-2014.
+Philadelphia School of Circus Arts (PSCA) was founded by Shana Kennedy.
+Her husband Greg Kennedy is an internationally renowned juggler, who was in Cirque du Soliel's Totem from 2010-2014.
 Shana trained as an aerialist and a juggler at Circomedia, in England where she met Greg, putting her career on pause to pursue raising a family.

 She began teaching aerial skills in her home's backyard in 2001.
+In 2003 Kitsie O'Neill started taking classes with Shana in her backyard.
 In 2006, Kennedy formed Air Play, which would become a performance and teaching company.
 In 2008, Kennedy opened the full-fledged school facility known today as Philadelphia School of Circus Arts.
-The school's Coordinating Director is Kitsie O'Niel.
+That same year, Kitsie O'Neill started part-time in the office.
+Kitsie O'Neill and became part owner in late-2015 and is the school's Executive Director.
+In 2026, Shana retired from circus and Kitsie became sole owner.

 The school attracts students are all ages and all levels, coming from the local area (Germantown, Mt.
 Airy, Chestnut Hill, Philadelphia, South Jersey) all the way to New York City.
-The studio space is located in a renovated church sanctuary, "Circus Campus" (a separate legal entity, also controlled by Kennedy) with peak 40-foot ceilings, rigging points for 18 pieces of aerial equipment, and an expanse of wood flooring.
+The studio space is located in a renovated church sanctuary, "Circus Campus" (a separate legal entity, controlled by Kennedy)with peak 40-foot ceilings, rigging points for 18 pieces of aerial equipment, and an expanse of wood flooring.
 It is the site of the original St. Madeleine Sophie Church, and was purchased by Kennedy for $1.2 million dollars.
 Directly below the sanctuary is a 5000 sqft gymnasium with 17-foot ceilings.
 Additionally, there is an attached school building which holds 10 separate classrooms.
 The entire property has over 25000 sqft of useable space.

 PSCA is an affiliate member of the Theatre Alliance of Greater Philadelphia.
 In 2010, PSCA was named "Best Children's Entertainment Winner" by the voters and readers of MyPHL17 Hotlist/Cityvoter for children's entertainment.
 In 2009, PSCA was named "Best of Philadelphia" by Philadelphia Magazine for children's classes.
-A number of parents from the PSCA youth troupe and major investors in PSCA as a private company comprise the board of directors of Circadium: School of Contemporary Circus.
+In 2025 & 2026, PSCA was named "Best of Philadelphia" by Philadelphia Magazine for Summer Camp.

 People have traveled from as far as Brooklyn, New York and Wilmington, Delaware, to attend the school.